I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 What’s the difference between the original ZIIP and the ZIIP HALO 2.0?

 The original ZIIP GX was the first app-connected beauty device of its kind when it launched in 2015.
-The HALO 2.0 is the most advanced version yet, re-engineered with stronger technology, a more durable design built for regular use, and it now comes with three conductive gels included.
+The HALO 2.0 is the most advanced version, re-engineered with stronger technology, a more durable design, and it comes with three conductive gels included.

 Is ZIIP HALO 2.0 HSA or FSA eligible?

-Yes!
-It is HSA/FSA eligible, which is really helpful given the $399.99 price tag.
+Yes.
+It is HSA/FSA eligible, which is genuinely helpful given the $399.99 price tag.

 I came in a skeptic and I’m leaving a convert.
-One month in, my skin looks more defined, feels firmer, and the morning puffiness that used to wreck my face during allergy season is more than manageable now.
+Several months in, my skin looks more defined, feels firmer, my facial muscles are noticeably stronger, and the morning puffiness that used to wreck my face during allergy season?
+Managed.
+Like, actually managed.

 The app is great, the treatments are fast, and the results are immediate enough that you know you’re not throwing your money away.